Eugene1982/Innoexp2/README.md

 All flows in this repository connect the Aruino through the serial port to Node-Red.

-### Arduino Serial
+### Arduino Serial Json
-Connects the Arduino to NODE-Red using the [ArduinoSerial](./Arduino/05-ArduinoSerial/05-ArduinoSerial.ino) sketch and [serialport](https://flows.nodered.org/node/node-red-node-serialport) nodes.
+Connects the Arduino to NODE-Red using the [Json](./Arduino/04-Json/04-Json.ino) sketch and [serialport](https://flows.nodered.org/node/node-red-node-serialport) nodes.
 On the NODE-Red dashboard it displays a gauge for the light intensity and a dimmer slider for the LED.

 ### Arduino Firmata
 The same as the previous flow but now using the [Firmata](https://github.com/firmata/protocol) protocol with [Arduino](https://www.npmjs.com/package/node-red-node-arduino) nodes.
 It also adds a button to the dashboard to show the state of the button on the Arduino board.